H4HWV2011/msjarvis-public-docs/thesis/16-blood-brain-barrier-and-safeguards.md

 Psychological guidance is implemented as a dedicated family of services and domains that integrate with the barrier pipeline.
 The Psychological RAG Domain exposes `/search` and `/add_document` for a curated psychological corpus of therapy, mindfulness, trauma, depression, anxiety, and social‑support content, and can be used as an evidence base when evaluating sensitive or mental‑health‑related queries.

 `ms_jarvis_psychology_services.py` exposes `/psychological_assessment`, which accepts a query and returns a structured `PsychologyResponse` containing `psychological_assessment`, `therapeutic_guidance`, `emotional_support`, `wellbeing_recommendations`, and `evidence_based_approaches`; it identifies patterns such as anxiety, depression, stress, grief, and trauma, pulls evidence‑based snippets via a RAG call, and generates supportive messages, giving the system a psychology‑informed lens for assessing and responding to potentially vulnerable content.
+This aligns with the project’s commitment to psychological impact assessment (PIA) and emerging guidance on the human impacts of AI, such as Whittlestone et al. (https://arxiv.org/abs/1903.03425).

 ---